-Advances in 3D printed pizzas and other foods can also bring nutrition to the less fortunate.
+Advances in 3D printed pizzas and other edibles can also bring nutrition to the less fortunate.
 Further advances in 3D printed food technology further cuts the production costs, making the food far more affordable.

-Are There Other 3D Printed Foods?
+Are There Other 3D Printed Foodstuffs?

 3D printed pizzas may be the most popular of the 3D printed foods around, but they are far from the only food being worked on.
 From ice cream and candy to burgers and steaks, 3D printed food has seen some exciting developments in recent years.

 Companies like BeeHex have found a niche in creating 3D printers for dessert baking and cake decoration, and XYZPrinting have debuted a 3D printer that can make a batch of cookies in just over 15 minutes.

 We also have an article of 50+ great 3D printed cookie cutters

 3D printing has also opened doors for vegetarian and vegan cuisine via the advancement of 3D printed synthetic meat.
 This means the likes of steaks and burgers as well as pizza toppings can be made with 3D printing for meat-eaters and vegans alike.

 In 2018, Starbucks even had a limited run of 3D printed ice cream in a wide variety of flavors.